 Train stations in Thailand, next station Huai Saw Phat

 I love traveling by train, especially in Thailand where it is like traveling in time.
 It is like an open-air museum.
 Not only the trains itself but also the train stations.
 They look like they have not changed since they build the first railroad lines in Thailand in 1889.
 I will try to make a serie of train stations under the tag TRAIN STATIONS, before modernisation will make this all history.
 This little train station is Huai Sa Phat along the north-east line Bangkok - Nong Kai.
 Many railway stations have lovely small gardens and very well taken care.
 At the station you will see 2 rail-tracks (see following photos) .... but about 500m south of this station is a old one-track steel bridge crossing a small river.
 I was able to go inside the control room and make some photos of how this was 100 years ago (and still is now).
+If you like old Thai train stations then hurry up and visit them all as modernisation is destroying beautiful history!

 |Brake-signal machines.
 Still in use?|